mohanadhussein/Linkage_analysis/README.md

 # Linkage_analysis
-This repo will contain the workflow, datafiles and codes for performing parametric linkage analysis\
+This repo contains documentation of the workflow and codes -but not patient data- for performing parametric linkage analysis\
 Algorithms used in discrete genetic studies requiring pedigree analysis are mostly outdated and if not, they cannot handle large pedigrees.
-Therefore the approach I am following in my project is to use a recent, maintained tool instead of subdividing the main big family into small branches and analyze them separately.
-Currently, pedsuite package in R seems like an ideal and powerful alternative. \
-The project is still ongoing and is expected to end by June 2024.\
-I will be updating the repo with workflow and data as the project progresses.
+This workflow has been developed over 2 years of working with genetic linkage studies in two different laboratories (i.e projects) and accumulates hundreds of hours of testing and reading through documentaion of various tools.
+My future plan -uponf finding the opportunity- is to wrap the analysis and code using a workflow manager, together with incudling more tools for linkage analysis, especially the actively maintained ones (e.g pedsuite package in R).

+Please feel free to reach out in case of any questions regarding the code m.hussein@stud.uni-goettingen.de!